 Out of one of the herbs called for in the recipe?
 Just leave it out.
 Your Italian seasoning will still taste great without it.

 Make a big batch of Italian seasoning, and divide it up into smaller jars for gift giving (half pint or quarter pint jars would be perfect).
 Include a label with the recipe, so your friends and family can make more when they run out.

 To save money, buy your dried herbs from the bulk bins at your grocery, or make your Italian seasoning with herbs from your own garden.
 All of the necessary herbs are easy to grow and just as easy to dry.
 A good number of them are even perennials.
 Plant them once; then, harvest and dry your herbs each year while they're in season, so you always have plenty of herbs on hand.

 New to drying herbs?
 Pick your herbs early in the morning (when they're most flavorful).
 Then, secure a bundle with a rubber band and hang them upside down in a warm, dry place to dry.
 When your herbs feel dry and crinkly to the touch, they're ready to use.
 If you want to dry your herbs faster, you can also dry them in a dehydrator or a very-low temp oven.

-Use your homemade Italian seasoning to make your own Italian dressing.
+Use your homemade Italian seasoning to make your own Italian dressing, which could be used to make a delicious Italian dressing marinade for steaks.
 It'll be healthier and more flavorful than a bottle of store-bought dressing (or one of those preservative-laden Italian dressing packets).

 More Spice Mixes You Can Make Yourself